 Robustness and predictability can also be viewed from the application point of view.
 Advanced media applications challenge the performance limits of technology and infrastructures, and thus creates robustness and dependability challenges of another character.
 In concert, the projects of the section aim to address the problems of robustness, resilience and predictability both from the network, and the applications point of view.

 The Centre for Resilient Networks and Applications

 Since 2006, the Ministry of Transport and Communications has funded a large research project at Simula working on the robustness of telecommunication networks.
-Since then Simula has expanded and diversified its communication-related research, and in 2013, we this research project was turned into a permanent centre; Center for Resilient Networks and Applications (CRNA).
+Since then, Simula has expanded and diversified its communication-related research, and in 2013, this research project was turned into a permanent centre; Center for Resilient Networks and Applications (CRNA).